 Here we come to yet another suburb which is both a good residential area and an appealing place for youngsters looking for fun – South Pasadena.
 If you’re relocating with your kid, you can rely on high-quality schools, primarily public.
 If, however, you’re single and you want to pursue your career and have a good time out when you take a break, you, too, can find what you need in this amazing place.

 The average household income in South Pasadena is around $92,700, while the average rent amounts to about $1,500.
 Still, most people living there rent their homes, given that the median home value goes up to as much as $928,500.

 There is a variety of community services and classes to choose from, alongside lots of recreational activities in the open.
 The weather in South Pasadena is warm and pleasant, so you can enjoy sunny days in charming parks or gardens or even some wildlife areas such as Eaton Canyon.

 The median rent here is up to $1,700, but it’s even more expensive to own a place, so most people living there choose to rent.
 Nonetheless, if you have a solid job and you can afford to live here, it’s worth every penny.
 The district is quite walkable, so you can get pretty much everywhere you want on foot and enjoy stunning views on your way.
-The suburb is located between the beautiful sandy beach on one side and just as beautiful mountains on the other.
+The suburb is located between the beautiful sandy beach and the Pacific on one side and just as beautiful mountains on the other.
 So, one thing’s for sure – you’ll be surrounded by stunning nature everywhere you look.